phx-nz/py-ttw-day-4/README.rst

 - Look at FastAPI's `Request Body <https://fastapi.tiangolo.com/tutorial/body/>`_ documentation to see how to access and validate the request body in your API endpoint.
 - In `src/services/profile.py <./src/services/profile.py>`_ there is a
-  ``save_profiles()`` function that overwrites the profiles stored in the database.
+  ``ProfileService.save_profiles()`` method that overwrites the profiles stored in the database.
 Once your API endpoint has modified the profile, use this function to save the updated list of profiles.

 Step 4: Edit profile by ID (nonexistent ID)